hidelab/iceberg/monitor.md

 `qhost` lists all nodes.

 `qhost | awk '{print $2,$3}' | sort | uniq` shows all CPU architectures and CPU counts.

+You can force login to a particular node (presumably, only if available):

+    qrshx -q all.q@sharc-node004.shef.ac.uk